Amelia Bedelia (book)

 Amelia Bedelia is the first book in the popular Amelia Bedelia children's picture book series about a housekeeper who takes her instructions literally.
 It was written by Peggy Parish, illustrated by Fritz Siebel, and published by Harper and Row in 1963.
 The idea for the book came from a former housekeeper as well as Peggy's third-grade students at the Dalton School in Manhattan who tended to confuse vocabulary, often with comic results.
-Amelia Bedelia has been referenced for its use of language and portrayal of gender norms.
 Over 35 million copies of books in the series have been sold.
 2013 marked the book's 50th anniversary and commemorated its popularity with the publication of a new line of Amelia Bedelia books.

 Background

-The inspiration for the protagonist was likely a housekeeper at her grandparents home where Peggy Parish played as a child.
+There are a few ideas about the inspiration for Amelia Bedelia.
+In an interview, Peggy Parish's nephew, Herman Parish, mentioned that the inspiration for Amelia Bedelia was Peggy herself, as she often took things literally.
+Peggy also drew inspiration from the third graders she taught, observing how her students sometimes struggled to interpret instructions that could be misunderstood when taken at face value.
+Regarding why Peggy Parish chose to make Amelia Bedelia a housekeeper, Herman shared a story he learned from one of her cousins.
+Peggy often visited her grandparents, Mr. and Mrs. Rogers, in Manning, South Carolina, where she played with her cousins and enjoyed Sunday dinners.
+The Rogers household included both a cook and a housekeeper, as well as a younger housekeeper whose primary job was to look after the children because she wasn't skilled at housework.
+Peggy's cousin recalled a memorable incident when this young housekeeper had to fill in for the older one.
+When Mrs. Rogers instructed her to "sweep around the room," she took the instruction literally, sweeping only the edges and leaving the center untouched.
 In a 2013 interview, Herman Parish recalls how his aunt created Amelia Bedelia's character because of the need to target children of a certain age when they are both interested in reading and able to use their imagination without restraint.
 Herman Parish references this same idea in another interview about Amelia Bedelia, noting the importance of incorporating imagination and fun into books to engage children readers.

 Summary

 Amelia Bedelia is hired as a maid for the wealthy Mr. and Mrs. Rogers.
-Mrs. Rogers gives Amelia a list of chores to complete while the couple go out for the day.
-Despite meaning well, she cannot seem to do anything right because she misinterprets the Rogers' instructions—many of which are idioms.
-Amelia proceeds to take all the instructions literally: she dresses the chicken by fitting it into tiny clothes, draws the drapes by sketching them onto a piece of paper, dusts the furniture by covering it with cosmetic dusting powder, and puts the lights out by hanging lightbulbs on a clothesline.
+Mrs. Rogers gives Amelia Bedelia a list of chores to complete while the couple go out for the day.
+Despite meaning well, she cannot seem to do anything right because she misinterprets the Rogers' instructions – many of which are idioms.
+Amelia Bedelia proceeds to take all the instructions literally.

-Amelia's list of chores is copied below with her interpretations of each one:
+The items from Amelia Bedelia's list of chores are below with her interpretations of each one: